adamharwayne/eventing/sample-3.md

 ## Triggers

-Earlier we said that different event consumers can register their intereset with a `Broker`.
+Earlier we said that different event consumers can register their interest with a `Broker`.
 That interest is registered by `Trigger` objects.
 A `Trigger` object logically breaks into two pieces:
 - Filter - What events I am interested in.